antiparticle25/genomic_data_solutions/README.md

 For instance, we can take a broad look at **sequencing platforms across key companies (NGS/Long-read/Third-generation):**

 <img src="files/sequencing_companies.png" alt="Occurrences of Sequencing Companies" width="50%">
+*ThermoFisher overepresented due to an error, will eventually revisit this plot

 We can also examine the evolution of sequencing platforms: